Rainbow Line: Racing career

-2015: three-year-old season
+2015: two-year-old season

 Rainbow Line began his racing career by running second in a contest for previously unraced juveniles over 1800 metres at Sapporo Racecourse on 2 August 2015.
 After finishing runner up over the same course and distance two weeks later he opened his winning account in a maiden race (again over 1800 metres at Sapporo) on 30 August as he won from Tizona and seven others.
 After a two-month break the colt was stepped up in class for the Listed Hagi Stakes at Kyoto Racecourse and finished third behind Black Spinel and Smart Odin.
 Despite he was promoted again to contest the Grade 3 Tokyo Sports Hai Nisai Stakes at Tokyo Racecourse on 23 November in which he started a 36/1 outsider and came home ninth of the eleven runners behind Smart Odin.
 On his final start of the year Rainbow Line was dropped back in distance for the Sanryo Sho over 1600 metres at Hanshin Racecourse on 27 December and won narrowly from Sunrise Couronne.